Skip to: Supermetal ✧ Supply and demand ✧ $3.6 billion per troy ounce

 Precious metals are heavy.
 Just below is a chart comparing the original eight.
 Iridium and osmium are the densest known terrestrial substances at 22.56 and 22.59 grams per cubic centimeter.
 That’s twice the density of lead or about 8 times that of granite.
 A cube 6 inches on a side (15 cm) of either would weigh as much as an average adult human.

 Some of the superheavy elements will probably turn out to be much denser, providing any can last long enough and exist in sufficient quantities to be weighed.
 Physicists speculate element 108, hassium, may be almost twice as heavy as iridium.
 Dr. Burkhard Fricke, an editor of Physics Letters A, suggested in a paper that densities might peak at element 164, provisionally called dvi-lead, at around 46 grams/cc.

 Many years ago in filmland I pitched a science fiction scenario whose characters used holographically ornamented iridium coins.
 They would be spectacularly resistant to wear.
 They would also be impossible to counterfeit, since nothing else that’s really usable would be heavy enough.
 The only other metal challenging its weight is osmium, but as it’s similarly rare nothing would be gained.
-Osmium’s machine shop properties are even more of a problem.
-Its powder ignites spontaneously and readily forms a liquid tetroxide that can be gravely toxic.
+Moreover osmium has a problem in the machine shop iridium doesn’t share: Its powder ignites spontaneously and readily forms a liquid tetroxide that can be gravely toxic.